raafaelima/raafaelima/README.md

 ### **A little about my career**

-🧑🏾‍💻 &nbsp;Senior software developer with over 9 years of experience;
+🧑🏾‍💻 &nbsp;Senior software developer with over 10 years of experience;

-🔭 &nbsp;Currently working as Senior Mobile Developer at [Critical Techworks](https://www.criticaltechworks.com/), at the Porto office;
+🔭 &nbsp;Currently working as Senior iOS Developer at [LetsGetChecked](https://www.letsgetchecked.com/);

-🗝️ &nbsp;Before Critical Techworks, I worked in several mid to large size companies such as [ThoughtWorks](https://www.thoughtworks.com/) and Samsung;
+🗝️ &nbsp;Before Critical Techworks, I worked in several mid to large size companies such as [ThoughtWorks](https://www.thoughtworks.com/), [Critical Techworks](https://www.criticaltechworks.com/) and Samsung;

-🚗 &nbsp;In the current days, my focus is on working with the voice assistant of the new generation of the BMW vehicles
+🚗 &nbsp;In the current days, my focus is on research and development in the medical area, integrating medical devices into customer apps.

 🍏 &nbsp;My passion is working with the Apple environment, building apps for iOS, macOS, watchOS, and Apple TV

-📚 &nbsp;Current stack and technologies: Swift, Objective-C, Carthage, Cocoapods, Fastlane, Kotlin and Java.
-Passionate about DDD and clean architecture.
+📚 &nbsp;Current stack: Swift, Objective-C, Carthage, Cocoapods, Fastlane and Kotlin.
+Passionate about TDD, DDD and Clean Architecture.

 👯 &nbsp;But more important than dev stuff is to work as a team, support people's journeys and be able to add even a little bit to people's lives.